Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 const saraResult = await saraSeat.getOfferResult();
 ```

-If the result is `Swap successfully completed.`, she got the moola for 220 simoleans
+If the result is `Swap successfully completed.`, she got the Moola for 220 Simoleans
 or less (she'll want to deposit any refund).
 Otherwise the market price moved against
 her, and she'll have to check the price again and make another offer.